Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Theoretical model and coexistence of multi-photon processes in multi-level SFQ circuits

-We should also note that the transformations applied in Eqs.~(\ref{eq:4a}) and (\ref{eq:4b}) do not change the basic results on the selection rules and the adiabatic control of the quantum states that were studied in Ref.~\cite{liu2005} with neglecting displacement currents.
-This can be very easily verified by using Eq.~(\ref{eq:2u}) and Eq.~(\ref{eq:3}), that is: (i) when $f=1/2$ which is called as an optimal point, the potential energy in Eq.~(\ref{eq:2u}) is even function of the variables $\phi_{p}$ and $\phi_{m}$, the supercurrent in Eq.~(\ref{eq:3}) is the odd function of the variables $\phi_{m}$ and $\phi_{p}$, therefore the potential energy and the supercurrent have the well-defined symmetry; (ii) when $f \neq 1/2$, the inversion symmetries for both the potential energy and the supercurrent in Eq.~(\ref{eq:2u}) and Eq.~(\ref{eq:3}) do not exist.
-Therefore, when the $f=1/2$ or $f \neq 1/2$, the conclusions in (a) and (b) are the same as those in Refs.~\cite{liu2005,youjq}.
+We should also note that the transformations applied in Eqs.~(\ref{eq:4a}) and (\ref{eq:4b}) do not change the basic results on the selection rules and the adiabatic control of the quantum states that were studied in Ref.~\cite{liu2005} in which the displacement currents are neglected.
+This can be very easily verified by using Eq.~(\ref{eq:2u}) and Eq.~(\ref{eq:3}), that is: (i) when $f=0.5$ which is called as an optimal point, the potential energy in Eq.~(\ref{eq:2u}) is an even function of the variables $\phi_{p}$ and $\phi_{m}$, and the loop current in Eq.~(\ref{eq:3}) is an odd function of the variables $\phi_{m}$ and $\phi_{p}$.
+Therefore the potential energy and the loop current have the well-defined symmetry. (ii) When $f \neq 0.5$, the inversion symmetries for both the potential energy in Eq.~(\ref{eq:2u}) and the loop current in Eq.~(\ref{eq:3}) do not exist.
+Therefore, the conclusions in both (i) and (ii) are the same as those in Refs.~\cite{liu2005,youjq}.
 However due to the different expressions of the loop currents in Eq.~(\ref{eq:3}) and in Refs.~\cite{liu2005,youjq}, the transition matrix elements will be re-normalized.
 Below we will further clarify this conclusion via the discussions on the selection rules and numerical calculations for the transition matrix elements.

 \begingroup \squeezetable

 \endgroup